Archaeological Field School in Montana & Wyoming

 Exploring Historical and Social Landscapes of the Greater Yellowstone Ecosystem

-Indiana University will again be offering its cooperative program in archaeological field methods for summer 2013, in the beautiful Bighorn, Owl Creek, and Absaroka Mountain ranges of Wyoming and Montana.
-This field school is a holistic, field-based program in the social history and human ecology of the Northwestern High Plains and Middle Rocky Mountains with a special emphasis on the Greater Yellowstone Ecosystem.
+We are celebrating our TWELFTH (12th!!)
+YEAR at Bighorn Archaeology, with our 2017 cooperative program in archaeological field methods in the beautiful Absaroka Mountain range of Wyoming.
+This field school is a holistic, field-based program in the Northwestern Plains and Middle Rocky Mountains, with a special emphasis on the Greater Yellowstone Ecosystem.
 If you like camping, hiking, and archaeology, this field school is for you!

 This course will be taught by Laura L. Scheiber at Indiana University.